alitaheri/react-mixout/README.md

 You may find more mixouts in the wild [here](https://www.npmjs.com/browse/keyword/mixout).

-## How Does it Work?
+## How does it Work?

 It works by providing hooks, injectors and an isolated state to each feature.
 Those features can then use the API provided by mixout to implement their logic.
 The API is very strict and tries to make sure plugins play nicely with each other.
 When these plugins are bundled with a call to `mixout(plugin1, plugin2, ...)` they will all reside inside a single component to avoid performance issues with HOC chains.
-It will then invoke appropriate hooks like `componentDidMountHook` and call injectors throughout it's lifecycle.
+It will then invoke appropriate hooks like `componentDidMountHook` and call injectors throughout its lifecycle.

 ## Word of Caution